 If a student has more than three final examinations on a single day, they may contact one of their instructors to schedule a make-up examination.
 If an arrangement cannot be made, the student should contact an associate dean's office.

 If students have two final examinations scheduled during the same common examination time period, they must contact the departments administering the common examinations to make arrangements for a make-up examination.
-Back To Top (p.
-7)

 EVENING CLASSES